chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 ### hermes7.py - Querying TESS Objects of Interest (TOI) Database Capability
 - Added TOI database for user to query unconfirmed exoplanet signals and Llama 3.3 70B model analysis

+### hermes8.py - TESS Light Curve Plotting and Binning Capability
+- Integrated lightkurve and matplotlib to fetch, stitch, and render photometric light curve data from NASA's MAST archive
+- Added an automated TAP query function to pull orbital periods and transit midpoints directly from the NASA Exoplanet Archive TOI database
+- Implemented phase-folding and 15-minute data binning (.fold() and .bin()) to extract faint exoplanet transits from background noise.

 ### nasa_test_data.py — Calling Data from NASA Exoplanet API
 - Tested to see if confirmed exoplanet data from the API could be extracted
 - Received variables such as Planet Name, Orbital Period, Discovery Method, Radius and Mass